Azeret6/tools/fire_calculator/README.md

 return, inflation, and withdrawal rate.
 Press **Calculate** to see your results and chart.

+The chart is interactive (rendered client-side with Chart.js): hover anywhere along the line to see the exact date, how much you'd have saved by then, and how much is left to reach your target.

 `app.py` has no calculation logic of its own — it calls the exact same functions in `fire_calculator.py` as the command-line version, so both interfaces always agree.

 ## Output

+- **Savings rate** — what share of your income you're investing
 - Estimated annual expenses (derived as `income − savings × 12`)
 - Real (inflation-adjusted) return used in the calculation
-- **FIRE number** — the target net worth you're aiming for
+- **FIRE number** (or **partial FIRE target**) — the net worth you're aiming for
 - **Time to FI** — in years and months, plus an estimated calendar date
-- A **chart** (opens automatically) showing your projected net worth over time, with the FIRE target as a horizontal reference line and the estimated crossing point marked — plus your recorded history, if a savings diary was loaded
+- A **chart** showing your projected net worth over time, with the target as a horizontal reference line and the estimated crossing point marked — plus your recorded history, if a savings diary was loaded
+- A **reference table**: years to full FIRE at a range of illustrative savings rates (10–70%), at your own return/inflation/withdrawal-rate assumptions, starting from zero net worth — for context on how much difference your savings rate alone makes.
+This is the same idea popularized by Mr. Money Mustache's *"The Shockingly Simple Math Behind Early Retirement"*, computed independently with this calculator's own model rather than copied from that table.

 ## Assumptions & default values